top of page

 Other Mythical Places

-In Chinese culture, most magnificent mountains, rivers, and lakes have immortals guarding those places and protecting local inhabitants.
+In Chinese culture, many majestic mountains, rivers, and lakes are believed to have deities safeguarding these places and ensuring the well-being of local inhabitants.

 Mount Kunlun of Chinese Mythology